fabasoad/setup-lolcode-action/README.md

   with:
     # (Optional) LCI version.
 Defaults to the latest version.
     version: "0.11.2"
-    # (Optional) If "false" skips installation if LCI is already installed.
+    # (Optional) If "true" it installs LCI even if it is already installed on a
-    # If "true" installs LCI in any case.
-Defaults to "false".
+    # runner.
+Otherwise, skips installation.
     force: "false"
     # (Optional) GitHub token that is used to send requests to GitHub API such
     # as getting latest release.
 Defaults to the token provided by GitHub Actions